 An excellent road system makes Alberta easy to get around.
 Wide highway shoulders allow plenty of room for cyclists.
 Highways between major urban centres are 3 to 4 lanes in each direction.
 Secondary highways and rural routes are well maintained.
-And guess what?
-There are no toll roads in Alberta.

 Speed limits in Canada are measured in kilometers per hour (km/h) and are usually marked by signs on the side of the road.
 When the speed limit is not marked, drivers should keep to the provincially set speed limits.
 Motorists passing stopped emergency vehicles or tow trucks must drive at 60 km/h (37 mph), or at the posted speed limit, whichever is slower.
-Find out more at Alberta Transportation.
+Find out more at Alberta Transportation:

 You must have a valid driver’s licence to drive legally in Canada.
 Your own is valid for up to 12 months.
 International Driving Permits from your home country are also valid for one year.